lnvglr/character-diversion/character-diversion.md

 #### Discourse

 The benefit of recorded and structured discourse is that people can learn from it without engaging in it.
 The discourse lives, on the other hand, from participation.
-The user experience in respect to the discourse needs to properly summarize and display the status quo of the discourse as well as shouw an easy entry point for engagement.
+The user experience in respect to the discourse needs to properly summarise and display the status quo of the discourse as well as show an easy entry point for engagement.

+Jeff Atwood is co-founder of Stack Overflow and Discourse.
+In a blogpost on civilised discourse on the internet he contemplates on some of the issues and design decisions of current forum software.

+> »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
+That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)

 #### Opinion

 While the discourse is the structure that defines the topic and holds the conversation together, the opinions are what bring this structure to life.

 When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
 In the spirit of Jeff Atwood's comment about Stack Exchange (2013), I had to consider how this element needed to be designed.
-Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganizeing the ordering through a voting system?
-Or would this limit the livelyness of the discourse?
+Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganising the ordering through a voting system?
+Or would this limit the liveliness of the discourse?

 I decided that opinions in fact needed more prominence.